-Contact Cecelia Cull, Vice President for Student Services, at ext.
+Contact Cecelia Cull, Assistant Vice President for Student Services, at ext.
 1120 or at cecelia.cull@cambridgecollege.edu/.

-Cambridge College Online Library

-www.cambridgecollege.edu/library

-All registered students, current faculty and staff can use the Cambridge College Online Library, a full-featured virtual library.
-It is easily accessed from any internet-enabled computer through the Cambridge College MyCC portal.
-Publicly accessible information, including instructional handouts, is available at www.cambridge-college.edu/library/.

-Cambridge College Online Library services include:

-- Ask an Online Librarian provides 24/7 live reference librarian service with individual research assistance using online chat. - Research Databases provide hundreds of thousands of full-text scholarly articles and documents appropriate for academic research in the fields of education, counseling, psychology, management, health, and other academic areas.
-Research databases of scholarly journals and periodicals include EBSCO-host Academic Search Premier, Wilson Select Plus, PsycArticles, PsycInfo, Education Abstracts, Digital Dissertations Index, MEDLINE, and more.
+tion Abstracts, Digital Dissertations Index, MEDLINE, and more.
 Cambridge College is not responsible for the content of these sites or of any sites to which they may link.
-Citation-only results link conveniently to the WorldCat database for location of local libraries that have print versions. - Electronic Books provide more than 30,000 full-text books in all subject areas. - Research Guides teach you how to find key information by subject area, both online and in your local libraries. - Online Tutorials teach you how to research effectively. - Technical Support for a variety of problems.
+Citation-only results link conveniently to the WorldCat database for location of local libraries that have print versions.

+- Electronic Books provide more than 35,000 full-text books in all subject areas. - Research Guides teach you how to find key information by subject area, both online and in your local libraries. - Online Tutorials teach you how to research effectively. - Technical Support for a variety of problems.